bcgov/sbc-mcap/README.md

   * User
     * Add link to onboarding to SBC Contact Center Service

-- Live Assist - video chat - Video Chat is a method for citizens to video chat with an SBC representative to assist in Government Services.
+- Live Assist (Video Chat) - Video Chat is a method for citizens to video chat with an SBC representative to assist in Government Services.
   * Features
     * API to show application availability
     * Initiate a Video Chat session
   * User
     * Add link to onboarding to SBC Contact Center Service
-- Live Assist - co-browse - Co-Browse is an online function to provide the citizen the ability to share their screen with a SBC representative.
+- Live Assist (Co-Browse) - Co-Browse is an online function to provide the citizen the ability to share their screen with a SBC representative.
   * Features
     * API to show application availability
     * Initiate a Co-Browse session